Keysmash

-A keysmash (alternatively key smash or keyboard smash) is a form of internet slang.
-Gaining popularity since 2019, it is often used to convey intense and/or indescribable emotions (such as frustration or excitement) and can also be used as an expression of laughter.
+A keysmash (alternatively key smash, key mash or keyboard smash) is internet slang for the typing out of a random sequence of letters on a computer keyboard or touchscreen, often to express intense emotion.
+Gaining popularity since 2019, the term is often used to convey intense or indescribable emotions (such as frustration or excitement), and it can also be used as an expression of laughter.

 History and usage

 Dictionary.com lists keysmash as both a noun ("I typed a keysmash") and a verb ("I keysmashed a response"), dating the term to sometime between 1995 and 2000.

 The first commonly used variation of "keysmashing" appeared and possibly first majorly originated from the Turkish internet sphere, where the so-called "random laugh", or "random" (as said in Turkish) has been in use since at least the mid-2000s in online forums, e.g ekşisözlük, to convey and portray a more genuine laughter—implying a user "laughed so hard that they fell on (rolled over) their keyboard".

 The term is often associated with Stan Twitter users, VSCO culture, and members of the LGBT community, but is not restricted to these groups.
 Keysmashing has occasionally been referred to as "gay keysmashing" due to this association.